 Hey, I’m Karl, the design expert here at ExaVault.

 When realizing we lacked a way to truly engage customers with our product, the brainstorming began.
 We knew we needed a more accessible way for people to access the available tools that would help them fully utilize our SaaS product.
 I was keen to adopt user onboarding and integrate it into the user experience.

 As a designer, my job is to create something that is intuitive and easy to use for everyone.
-But there are challenges – users who have differing technical skill levels, learn in different ways, and use SaaS for different end goals.
+But there are challenges – users who have differing technical skill levels, learn in different ways, and have different end goals.
 Modern, human-usable products need to cater to the broadest segment of people possible.
-A comprehensive user onboarding solution is just one piece of the pie when it comes to what can make or break a modern piece of a SaaS product.
+A comprehensive user onboarding solution is just one piece of the pie when it comes to what can make or break a modern piece of a your SaaS product.

 In this blog post, you’ll see how the team and I worked through the process.
 You’ll get an overview of user onboarding, then find out how you can get from using our features for your file sharing tasks to learning how to make our features work for you.
 By the end, you’ll want to make sure user onboarding is enabled for all new users.

 User onboarding is the process of improving one’s success with a SaaS product.
 When referring to software products, an automated user onboarding process is often desired over other options.
 Online file sharing occurs 24/7, especially when dealing with clients all over the world.
-We don’t want user onboarding to put a damper on your business meeting its goals or hold up your workflow while someone hunts for how to set up a receive folder, or waits for a support response to a simple question on how best to send multiple files at once.
+We don’t want user onboarding to put a damper on your workflow while someone hunts for how to set up a receive folder, or waits for a support response to a simple question on how best to send multiple files at once.

 Here at ExaVault, we view user onboarding users as a long term process.
 While we want people to be up and running in the short term, we also understand that business needs may evolve over time.
 Learning goes beyond the first few minutes that a new user interacts with your interface.